Peterhague/CI_MS1_De-Jong-Read/README.md

 <h5>Feature 2: Contact Us page</h5>

-<p>The home page has three sections:
+<p>The Contact Us page has three sections:

 <ol>
     <li>A call to action to users to sign up to the firm's weekly newsletter, with an embedded form to input the necessary details.</li>